-As mentioned above, the most widely used mechanisms in Colombia's jurisdiction for family estate planning consist in corporate structures in Colombia and abroad and in the use of civil and commercial trusts.
-Foreign trusts are not commonly used by Colombian nationals, except in the case of persons who own assets and/or business abroad.
-Likewise, nationals who own assets abroad frequently establish private foundations, notwithstanding that, as discussed below, these foundations, are treated as limited liability companies for Colombian income tax purposes and founders and beneficiaries, as partners in commercial companies or as fiduciary agreements for equity tax and normalisation purposes and beneficiaries as fiduciae beneficiaries except that these are not established, in which case the settlor will be deemed liable for income tax in all other instances.
+As mentioned above, the most widely used mechanisms for family estate planning purposes consist of corporate structures in Colombia and abroad, and the use of civil and commercial trusts.
+Foreign trusts are not commonly used by Colombian nationals, except in the case of persons who own assets and/or businesses abroad.
+Likewise, nationals who own assets abroad frequently establish private foundations.
+Despite that, as discussed below, these foundations are treated as limited liability companies for Colombian income tax purposes, and founders and beneficiaries, as partners in commercial companies; or as fiduciary agreements for equity tax purposes and beneficiaries as fiduciae beneficiaries.
+In the case in which the beneficiaries have not been determined, the settler will be deemed liable for income and equity tax.